 The Number “2” Stutz most likely with Dave Lewis at the wheel in the pole position in the image below also dates this set of photos to 1912.
 View a later 1913 photo of the “Blitzen Benz II” and Burman in an earlier article covering both “Blitzen Benz” cars.

 An article in the Automobile Topics October 5, 1912, issue covered this race, if you can find a copy of it do let us know.
-Tell us what else you find of interest in this set of photos.
+Tell us what else you find of interest in this set of photos or if you have and information on this meet.

 - Racing cars lined up for a race front to rear: White special, unidentified numbers “9” and “999”, and on the pole a Stutz – below “999” and the Stutz.